Equivalence between exponential concentration in quantum machine learning kernels and barren plateaus in variational algorithms: Abstract

 \section{Abstract}

-We formalize a rigorous connection between barren plateaus (BP) in variational quantum algorithms and exponential concentration of quantum kernels for machine learning.
-Our results imply that recently proposed strategies to build BP-free quantum circuits can be utilized to construct useful quantum kernels for machine learning.
-This is illustrated by a numerical example employing a provably BP-free quantum neural network to construct kernel matrices for classification datasets of increasing dimensionality without exponential concentration.
+We show that a parametrized quantum neural network can be used to build a non-parametric quantum kernel for machine learning that inherits the concentration properties of the neural network cost function.
+This {construction} establishes a rigorous connection between barren plateaus (BP) in variational quantum algorithms and exponential concentration of quantum kernels for machine learning.
+Our results imply that recently proposed algorithms for building BP-free quantum circuits can be utilized to construct useful quantum kernels for machine learning with unknown inductive bias.
+This is illustrated by a numerical example employing a provably BP-free quantum neural network to construct kernel matrices for multiple classification datasets of increasing dimensionality.